deeplearning4j/deeplearning4j/docs/nd4j/templates/quickstart.md

 INDArray myArr = Nd4j.create(flat,shape,'c');
 ```

 Nd4j can create arrays initialized with zeros and ones using the functions `zeros` and `ones`.
+The `rand` function allows you to create an array initialized with random values.
 The default datatype of the INDarray created is `float`.
 Some overloads allow you to set the datatype.

 ```java